gluster/glusterfs-java-filesystem/readme.md

 - Copy files
 - Set up coveralls (travis-ci already working)
-- Filter directory contents (currently ignores any filter, but it reads!)
 - Watch files for changes
 - Advanced synchronous file I/O
     Seeking & reading/writing a portion of a file